WINNER OF THE COUNSELOR'S CHOICE AWARD

 Educators and group leaders can supplement this chapter book with a Teacher and Counselor Activity Guide.
 The guide provides self-reflection questions and group activities to thoughtfully engage readers with the content, encouraging them to think critically about the frustration, embarrassment, and alienation that result when rumors are repeated.

-Award-winning author and school counselor Jennifer Licate adds another powerful story to her popular Navigating Friendships series of chapter books and activity guides.
+Award-winning author and school counselor Jennifer Licate adds another powerful story to her popular Navigating Friendships series of chapter books.